001elijah/rn-expo-app-gql-api/README.md

 You can use a GraphQL sandbox to write queries and test your requests: [https://studio.apollographql.com/sandbox/explorer?endpoint=https://uplab-test-auth-backend-3211cfc38d0c.herokuapp.com/graphql](https://studio.apollographql.com/sandbox/explorer?endpoint=https://uplab-test-auth-backend-3211cfc38d0c.herokuapp.com/graphql)

-The application should have the following features:
+## The application has the following features:

 ### User can create a new account